How to File a North Carolina LLC or Corporation Amendment

 • Principal office information

-In addition to these required items, your LLC may also choose to include other optional information about the business such as the business purpose or a business email address.
+In addition to these required items, your LLC may also choose to include other optional information about the business, such as its purpose or a business email address.

 There are certain penalties that may arise if you fail to appropriately amend your North Carolina Articles of Organization.
 For example, if your Articles of Organization aren’t current, your LLC won’t be able to obtain a North Carolina Certificate of Existence.